The Best Kid-Friendly Cafes in Sydney

 Cafe At The Museum of Contemporary Art, George Street: When we checked out the MCA cafe, we were blown away by the spectacular views and large spaces for children to explore.

-Radisson Blu, O’Connell Street: Their Kids in the City High Tea Special is simply delightful.
+Radisson Blu, O’Connell Street: Their kids high tea is simply delightful.
 An elegant and kid-friendly afternoon of mocktails, scones, sandwiches, fairy bread and more.
+Oh and their chocolate high tea is next level!

 Papparich Malaysian, Broadway: Even picky eaters love the taste adventure at this Malaysian gem!
 When we visited Papparich Parramatta, the kids loved how you order by filling out a notepad!